 Passport - Apply for a passport or renew your current passport if the expiry date is less than six months after your program ends or when you plan to leave.
 For more information, visit www.passports.gov.au.

 Visa - Contact the relevant Embassy or Consulate to apply for the correct visa or entry permit for your exchange.

 International students - You will require a letter from the Education Abroad Office to take to the Department of Immigration and Citizenship (DIAC). www.immi.gov.au.

 Purchase airline ticket - Once you have accepted your offer at the host institution and obtained your visa, book your return flights.

-Insurance - Submit RMIT International Student Mobility Insurance details form ($130 for up to 180 days or $195 for up to 365) or organise your own insurance.
+Insurance - Submit RMIT International Student Mobility Insurance details form or organise your own insurance.

 Accommodation - Organise your accommodation for host country.
 If you are looking for accommodation when you arrive in your host country, make sure you book temporary accommodation for at least two weeks from arrival.

 Enrolment - Ensure your RMIT enrolment is correct.
 All Undergraduate and Postgraduate students should be enrolled in outbound exchange codes.
 Take your Mobility Confirmation Letter to your School to obtain these codes.